Burma or Myanmar?

 In the 19th Century the British changed its mainly domestic use by building canals and embankments.
 Rice was planted on a vast scale with eight million acres of paddy producing rice crops which made the area the rice bowl of Asia at the time.
-During World War 2, and since then, rice production has declined; mainly domestic crops are now grown along the banks of the Irawaddy.
+Rice production has declined and mainly domestic crops are now grown along the banks of the Irawaddy.

 Monsoon forests, which have a dry season of three months or more, occupy the area between Rangoon and Myitkyina.
 Peninsular Burma, to the South of Moulmein is mainly an area of rainforest.
 Teak and other hardwoods grow in the forest areas which occupy some forty percent of the landscape.

 The major cities are Rangoon [Yangon], Mandalay, Bassein [Pathein], Moulmein] Mawlamyaing], Taunggyi, Myitkyina and Akyab [Sittwe] the latter on the West coast.
-However a new capital city is being built in central Burma called Pyinmana, situated between Rangoon and Mandalay
+However a new capital city was established in 2005 in central Burma called NAYPYIDAW, situated between Rangoon and Mandalay

-There has been no census for over twenty years, and population estimates vary between about 48 and 54 million with about 70% living in rural areas.
-The government recognizes some 135 ethnic groups in the country.
+The last census was undertaken in 1983, and population estimates vary between about 48 and 55 million with about 70% living in rural areas.
+The UN will support a new census in 2014.
+The Government does not currently recognise the Rohinga who live in Burma The government recognizes some 135 ethnic groups in the country.
 About 70% of the population is descended from the Bamar who arrived in Burma from Central Asia and Tibet before the 15th century.
 Apart from Chinese and Indians many of the minority ethnic groups live in the hills.

 It is difficult to give an accurate account of Burma’s history as many of the official records are unobtainable.
 Historians would need to search for themselves.
 However a brief outline is given in most guidebooks or can be found on Wikipedia.

-A military regime has ruled Burma since 1988.
-And the results of elections in 1990, which were overwhelmingly won by the National League for Democracy led by Aung San Suu Kyi, have been ignored.
-A new constitution which guarantees continued domination by the military of Burma’s government was adopted by referendum in May 2008.
-Internationally, the vote was widely regarded as having been rigged.
-The regime has promised elections in 2010, and made arrangements for political parties to register.
-However the rules for party registration are such that Aung San Suu Kyi’s National League for Democracy was unable to register and has consequently been disbanded.
-Newly registered parties have to operate under tight restrictions with the exception of the government-controlled Union Solidarity and Development Party.
-There are over two thousand political prisoners.
+A military regime ruled Burma from 1988 to 2010, ignoring the results of elections in 1990, which were overwhelmingly won by the National League for Democracy led by Aung San Suu Kyi.
+A new constitution which guarantees continued domination by the military of Burma’s government was adopted by referendum in May 2008, in what was widely regarded as a rigged vote.
+The regime held elections in 2010 in which the government’s USDP won 80% of the vote, but some genuine opposition candidates were also elected.

 Like all services, education is woefully under-funded.
 Most state schools are funded by a mixture of formal and informal user fees (e.g. compulsory donations for teachers’ salaries, equipment).
-In many State schools an entry fee has to be paid before a new pupil can enter the school.
+In many State schools new pupils need some financial support before they can enter the school.
 Although this may only cost a few dollars it can be an impossible barrier to entry to the poorest and most needy children.